invsblduck/chef_dev_utils/README.md

 chef_dev_utils
 ==============

-Helper scripts for cookbook development
+Some helper scripts for cookbook development.